-It took 100 years for ivy to cover 50 percent of Seattle’s urban forests, where English holly and laurel far outnumber native tree sprouts.
-Holly is doubling every six years, and “has the potential to become a dominant species in both number of individuals and area covered within a few decades… and transform the region’s native forests on a large scale.”
+It took 100 years for English ivy to cover 50 percent of Seattle’s urban forests, where invasive trees now outnumber native tree sprouts.
+Ivy’s spread toward our region’s forests is slow yet relentless, while English holly is increasing almost exponentially, doubling every six years, and having “the potential to become a dominant species in both number of individuals and area covered within a few decades… (transforming) the region’s native forests on a large scale.”
 (Dr. David Stokes, UW Bothell).

 Mandates for control will be futile for a public resistant to government regulations.
-More than 90% of those doing restoration work in backyard Environmentally Critical Areas avoid the ECA permits and state SEPA regulations – regulations that can delay restoration and cripple our race against time.
+More than 90% of citizens voluntarily restoring their backyard Environmentally Critical Areas avoid the ECA permits and SEPA regulations – regulations that can discourage and delay restoration, crippling our race against time.

-Rather, an incentive approach could address ECA concerns with better outcome than regulations.
+An incentive approach could address ECA and SEPA concerns with better outcomes than regulations.

-This eco-rating, easily applied by county assessors, could earn property tax breaks for individual owners, and collective tax breaks, where everyone in an eco-district could receive a nominal deduction for collectively increasing tree cover, for example (tempering the demand for views), or for eradicating knotweed in a watershed (an invasive plant extremely harmful to salmon habitat).
+Property owners could earn individual property tax breaks, plus collective tax breaks where everyone in an eco-district receives a nominal deduction for collectively increasing tree cover, for example (tempering the demand for views), or for eradicating knotweed in a watershed (a plant very harmful to salmon habitat).

 Property tax breaks are currently not possible given the State’s “Uniformity Clause” constitutionally preventing variable property taxes.
-Changing this clause is critically important to motivating other public goods, like incentivizing density solutions in urban villages, or rewarding emergency preparedness – a public safety issue.
+Changing this clause is critical to motivating other public goods, like incentives for urban density and emergency preparedness – addressing housing and public safety issues.

 “Holly is proliferating and spreading rapidly at two scales: contiguous, primarily vegetative, expansion of tree clumps, and long distance dispersal via seed.
 Spread by both mechanisms appears to be accelerating, with population and canopy area both increasing approximately exponentially, with doubling times of approximately 6 and 5 years respectively.
 Projecting past spread patterns forward suggests that holly has the potential to soon become a prominent species both in number and canopy extent, likely at the expense of native plant diversity and forest structure.
 Based on these results, we offer recommendations for holly management in forested areas in the region.”